sophware/mastodon-bookmarklets/README.md

-# Mastodon Bookmarklets
+# Mastodon Bookmarklets for Chrome
-Bookmarklets for use browsing the Mastodon social network, including one for remote following
+Bookmarklets for use with the Mastodon social network

-## Remote follow
+## Smart follow

-The eventual intention is for this to be used for all follows, regardless of whether they are for the instance you are on, or not.
-Why?
-I can be browsing at instance foo.bar, where I have an account, but still want to use my bar.foo account to follow.

-Update this bookmarklet to have your instance address instead of mastodon.technology.
-Highlight the @who@foo.bar account identifier and click the bookmarklet.

-Create additional bookmarklets for each instance.
+Follow an account you have selected on a page.

+For people with **one account at one instance**: Highlight the text for a Mastodon account and click this to follow them.
+This is useful, for example, if you see someone post their account info on a blog or somewhere else outside of Mastodon.

+For people with **multiple accounts**: Make your follow come from the correct instance.

+This bookmarklet also attempts to locate an account without it being in the selection.
+For a few tested insances, it will find an account when you are looking at their profile on Mastodon (in a column or in its own page).

+Install!

 TODO:

-* make it clickable from profile page w/ out having to highlight anything
+* [x] make it clickable from profile page or column w/ out having to highlight anything
-* make it clickable for short account IDs (like @one instead of @one@two.three)
+* [x] make it clickable for short account IDs (like @one instead of @one@two.three) and when the initial @ is forgotton (foo@bar.com instead of @foo@bar.com)
-* ~~trim whitespace? double-click for highliting didn't work on profile page~~
+* [x] trim whitespace? double-click for highliting didn't work on profile page
-* ~~MAKE IT USE https://mastodon.technology/authorize_follow?acct=arunsathiya%40mastodon.social (bookmarks dedicated to each account)~~
+* [x] MAKE IT USE https://mastodon.technology/authorize_follow?acct=foo@bar.social (bookmarks dedicated to each account)